Emperor Akihito and Empress Michiko’s State Visit to Canada

 You can follow the Imperial Couple’s state visit to Canada in the thread here.Filed under Japanese Royals

-Tagged Canada, Emperor Akihito, Empress Michiko, Governor-General Jean, State Visit.
+Tagged Canada, Emperor Akihito of Japan, Empress Michiko of Japan, Governor-General Jean of Canada, State Visit.